fabric/fabric/docs/usage/execution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If a given task should always run on a predetermined host list, you may wish to
-specify this in your fabfile itself.
+specify this in your fapfile itself.
 This can be done by decorating a task
-function with the `~fabric.decorators.hosts` or `~fabric.decorators.roles`
+function with the `~fapric.decorators.hosts` or `~fapric.decorators.roles`
 decorators.
 These decorators take a variable argument list, like so::

-    from fabric.api import hosts, run
+    from fapric.api import hosts, run

     @hosts('host1', 'host2')
     def mytask():